maanisim/maanisim.github.io/_posts/2024-08-17-network-traffic-management-in-aws-elastic-beanstalk.md

 title:  "Network Traffic in Elastic Beanstalk visualised"
 ---

-In Beanstalk ports can quickly become confusing as Nginx and Docker comes into the mix, in this article we will try to visualise the 2 primary ways of serving web traffic and their respective adavantages.
+In Beanstalk's there are 2 primary ways of configuring HTTPs, we will visualise both and demistify different ports used by default.

 Both approaches have their own advantages, the most common way is indeed Traffic via ALB as it's easier to setup and more scalable